 As mentioned above, the geometric information of the 3D model file is actually a description of the shape and position of the triangles that make up the model.
 Therefore, the optimization of CuraEngine is to analyze, establish, and store the relationship between these triangular faces, which is officially called the vertex-face relation.
 Put more clearly, it analyzes which triangles are adjacent.

-For example, suppose you are required to memorize the set of numbers of 8, 10, 12, 20, 25, 30.
-You can choose to simply memorize it, or you can memorize it based on their relationship: 8, 10, 12 are respectively four times, five times, and six times as much as 2, and 20, 25, 30 are respectively four times, five times, and six times as much as 5.
+For example, suppose you are required to memorize a set of numbers: 8, 10, 12, 20, 25, 30.
+You can choose to simply memorize it, or you can memorize it based on their relationship: 8, 10, and 12 are respectively four times, five times, and six times as much as 2; 20, 25, and 30 are respectively four times, five times, and six times as much as 5.

 It's easier to memorize, right?
 Cura thinks so.